Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

-\begin{definition} We call any diagram appearing in an intermediate step of the multiplication procedure from \fullref{subsec:multiplication} a \textit{stacked diagram}.
+\begin{definition} We call any diagram appearing in an intermediate step in the multiplication procedure of the arc algebra a \textit{(stacked) diagram}.
 We denote such diagrams throughout this section by $\stacked$ (possibly with decorations and indices), and choices of orientations of it by $\stacked^{\mathrm{or}}$ (possibly with decorations and indices). \end{definition}